Sign up to get the latest news and developments in technology, business analytics, data science and Polestar

 Across the board, the ability to capture and analyse data will remain a top priority for insurTech companies because it is the backbone of customer segmentation and identifying cross-sell and up-sell opportunities.

-Data Science in insurance is helping capture diverse customer data points, companies can also identify reasons for attrition, analyse campaign effectiveness and devise effective and targeted marketing strategies.
+Data Science in insurance industry is helping capture diverse customer data points, companies can also identify reasons for attrition, analyse campaign effectiveness and devise effective and targeted marketing strategies.

 Insurance analytics will continue to transform the business context, processes, and the entire insurance product portfolio.
 Insurance Companies will have to become more forward-thinking and future-focused by investing in cutting-edge technology and applications.